neewrobert/mutation-test/README.md

 # Mutation Testing with Java and Pitest

+This is a repository for a article that I wrote about the mutation test.

+## Content
 This repository contains sample code and instructions for conducting mutation testing using Java and the Pitest mutation testing tool.
 The code includes a simple calculator application that performs basic arithmetic operations, and the instructions provide a step-by-step guide to setting up and running a mutation test using Pitest.